 we will attend the Case Management Conference for you

-we will submit the evidence bundles (5 copies in lever arch files)
+we will submit the evidence bundles (5 bound copies)

 we will negotiate for you in a settlement agreement (if both parties want to avoid the hearing) and keep you informed of the progress